KatherineMichel/portfolio/regular-blog-posts/2023-highlights.md

 Rather than write a full blog post, this year, I decided to give some highlights of my year.

-## Heavy Lifting
+## Daily Work

 I led/co-led the completion of several substantial code features.
 I had the opportunity to lead team meetings such as Sprint Retro and Sprint Review and Demo.
 I gave code deep dives and demos to team members and managers.
 I mentored an apprentice.

-I was an onsite liason.
+I was an onsite liaison to Gaia Gemfire Team.

-Multi-tenancy and orchestration
+I went further in my understanding of multitenancy and orchestration.

-This led to some unexpectedly wonderful conversations with former Canonical employee Natalia Bidart and a group of Red Hat employees I had the good fortune to sit with at lunch.
+This knowledge and experience led to some wonderful, impromptu conversations with former Canonical employee, now new Django Fellow Natalia Bidart and a group of Red Hat employees I had the good fortune to sit with at lunch.

 ## Quality and Standards